Mikael-Shumacher/Jogo-da-velha---linguagem-C/README.md

 # Jogo-da-velha---linguagem-C
-Tic Toc Toe (jogo da velha), feito na linguagem C nativa que roda no terminal tranquilamente.
+Tic Toc Toe (tic-tac-toe), made in the native C language that runs smoothly on the terminal.